 Read this story to learn how exploring the unfamiliar environments in the deep sea reveals guideposts for exploring space.

-Students watch the following two films about these innovative scientific inventions and consider the discussion questions.
+Students watch the following three films about these innovative scientific inventions and consider the discussion questions.

 A device made from paper promises to make microscopes as widely available as pencils.